-reading time: 3 minutes- / –full checklist download (PDF) below–

 Managers: make it meaningful and be mindful

 Obviously, it was not motivating at all.
-Especially when I learned that co-workers were apparently struggling with a higher inflation–which was a bit awkward, as I thought that inflation was always set a country level.
+Especially when I learned that co-workers were apparently struggling with a higher inflation (read: higher salary increases)–which was a bit awkward, as I thought that inflation was always set a country level.

 Fortunately, things have changed.
-And I never (hopefully) have used that lousy approach to my direct reports.
+And I never (hopefully) have used that lousy approach to my team members.

 What did you do well?